 Eastern scriptures talk of three modes of human behavior.
 These are called the three gunas namely Tamsik (denoting inertia and ignorance or darkness), Rajsik (aspirations and diligence to achieve) and Satmik (Goodness).
 The Guru asks humans to transcend these into the fourth state called Turia (meaning the fourth).
 This is the stage of Sahj or equipoise and is the state in which one does not strive to be good but goodness comes naturally:

-Trihu gunaa vich sahj na paaeeai trai gun bharam bhulaaey: parheeai guneeai kiaa katheeai ja mundhu ghuthaa jaaey; chauthai padd mah sahj hai gurmukh palai paaey
+Trihu gunaa vich sahj na paaeeai trai gun bharam bhulaaey: parheeai guneeai kiaa katheeai ja mundhu ghuthaa jaaey; chauthai padd mah sahj hai gurmukh palai paaey.

 Equipoise is not possible through the three gunas, they cause delusion; what use is reading, contemplating and speaking about the scriptures when one breaks with the source; Sahj is obtained at the fourth stage achieved through the Guru – p 68.